andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

     * Help developers perform specific tasks, such as loading a model, running inference, querying specific device capabilities, and more.
 * [**Demo Applications**](https://docs.openvinotoolkit.org/latest/_demos_README.html) - Console applications that provide robust application templates to support developers while they implement specific deep learning scenarios.
 These applications might involve increasingly complex processing pipelines that gather analysis from several models that run inference simultaneously, like detecting a person in a video stream along with detecting the person's physical attributes, such as age, gender, and emotional state.

-## <a name="openvino-installation"></a>Installation of Intel® Distribution of OpenVINO™ toolkit
+## <a name="openvino-installation"></a>Intel® Distribution of OpenVINO™ toolkit Installation and Directory Structure
-This guide assumes you completed the installation and configuration steps for Intel® Distribution of OpenVINO™ toolkit.
-If you have not yet done so, see [Install Intel® Distribution of OpenVINO™ toolkit for Linux*](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html) before continuing.
+This guide assumes you completed all Intel® Distribution of OpenVINO™ toolkit installation and configuration steps.
+If you have not yet installed the toolkit, see [Install Intel® Distribution of OpenVINO™ toolkit for Linux*](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html).

-By default, the installation directory is `/opt/intel/openvino`.
-If you used a different directory when you installed the Open though the location is up to the user.

-> **NOTE**: If you installed the Intel® Distribution of OpenVINO™ to the non-default install directory, replace `/opt/intel` with the directory in which you installed the software.
+By default, the installation directory is `/opt/intel/openvino`, but the installation gave you the option to use the directory of your choice.
+If you installed the Intel® Distribution of OpenVINO™ toolkit to a directory other than the default, replace `/opt/intel` with the directory in which you installed the software.

 <details>
-    <summary>Structure of the Intel® Distribution of OpenVINO™ toolkit Directory</summary>
+    <summary>Click the triangle to see the directory structure of the Intel® Distribution of OpenVINO™ toolkit</summary>

 | Directory&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description                                                                           |
 |:----------------------------------------|:--------------------------------------------------------------------------------------|